 The Department of Biological Sciences sponsors Beta Beta Beta, a national honorary and professional fraternity dedicated to improving the understanding and appreciation of biology students and extending boundaries of human knowledge through scientific research.
 Tri-Beta promotes undergraduate research in biology through publishing its undergraduate-only journal, Bios; holding meetings at which undergraduate research papers are presented in the style of graduate meetings; and awarding competitive research stipends to support undergraduate research and publication.
 New members (any major) are invited twice a year to join the Sigma Tau Chapter at FSU.
 To qualify, new members must have completed three courses in Biological Science and maintain a science GPA of 3.0.
-For additional information, visit http://tri-beta.neuro.fsu.edu/ or email professor Debra Ann Fadool,email@example.com for access to blackboard announcements.
+For additional information, visit http://tri-beta.neuro.fsu.edu/ or email professor Debra Ann Fadool,email@example.com for access to blackboard announcements or facebook.

 The honors organization of the Department of Classical Languages, Literature and Civilization is Eta Sigma Phi, founded in 1924 to promote the study and appreciation of classical languages and literature.
 The University chapter, organized in 1926, is the oldest active chapter in the United States.
 The chapter arranges lectures, poetry readings, movies, translation contests in Greek and Latin, and tours.
 New members are invited twice a year, based on a B- average or above in Greek and Latin courses.
 For further information, visit http://www.etasigmaphi.org.